neatorobito/Salut/README.md

         }
     }, true);
 ```
 For both of these methods you must pass in a boolean indicating wether or not you want your callback to be called repeatedly.
 So if **true**, the framework will call your callback each time a device is discovered.
-If **false** the framework will call your callback only once, when the first device is discovered. **With each of these methods, you must also manually call `stopServiceDiscovery()`.**
+If **false** the framework will call your callback only once, when the first device is discovered. **With each of these methods, you must also manually call `stopServiceDiscovery()` to stop service discovery.**

 Lastly, there is the `discoverNetworkServicesWithTimeout()` method, which as it's name implies, discovers devices for a set amount of time that you pass in, and then automatically calls the `stopServiceDiscovery()` method. **You can access the entire list of found devices using the `foundDevices` field of your instance.**